What you need to know

 Highlights

-• Get a 50% company match on the first 6% of your pay you contribute as pretax and/or Roth contributions.
-That’s free money.
-Every pay period.
-No joke.
+- Get a 50% company match on the first 6% of your pay you contribute as pretax and/or Roth contributions.
+That’s free money every pay period.
+Note: To qualify for the company match, interns must wait until they’re a permanent Workmate.

 If you join Workday midyear, Workday’s potential match is based on 6% of your actual eligible earnings for that year, not your potential annual salary.